davemacdo/vuepress-curriculum/docs/comp-2/unit-3---computer-music/unit-3-overview.md

+---
-Title: Unit 3 - Introduction to Computer Music
+title: "Unit 3: Introduction to Computer Music"
+---

 This unit we will explore using Pure Data as a platform for creating music.
 This may require a fair amount of experimentation, trial, and error.
 There are some resources linked below which you may find helpful.